HaoJiang0201/Unity-Sand-Glass-Space/README.md

 # Unity Project: Sand Glass Space

 High school student YuTong was sleeping on the bus during his summer camp trip.
-However, the destination hotel turn into a special sand galss space all of sudden.
+However, the destination hotel turns into a special sand glass space all of sudden.
 He needs to find out the truth and look for a way out together with best friends.
 Will they survive from pure evil this time?